Building a Sell app using OAuth 2.0 - Part 1: Laying the groundwork

-This tutorial series uses the Zendesk app scaffold to build an app.
+This tutorial series uses the Zendesk Apps framework (ZAF) React Skeleton for Sell Apps to build an app.
 It is intended for experienced web developers who are comfortable working with advanced web tooling such as Webpack, Node, and npm packages, among other technologies.

 Because the tutorials build on each other, tackle them in order and finish each tutorial before moving on to the next one.

 To download the completed source code of the app in this tutorial, click sellmailchimptutorialapp.zip.
 You can review the code as you follow along or check your work.

 Note: Zendesk provides this article for instructional purposes only.
 Zendesk does not provide support for the content.
 Please post any issue in the Zendesk Apps framework (ZAF) community, or search for a solution online.

-To build and upload a private app in Sell, you must have Zendesk Sell on the Professional plan or above.
+To build and upload a private Sell app, you must have Zendesk Sell on the Growth plan or above.
+The Sell account must also be linked to a Zendesk Support account.
 If you don’t have a Zendesk Sell account yet, you can create a free 14-day trial.

 You should have a good idea of how your app will look and work before you start working on it.
 The app is designed to list audiences to which a Sell contact subscribes.
 Learn more about the Mailchimp audiences.